 What is a business letterhead?

-Business letterhead is the header at the top of a company letter.
-Letterhead usually includes a business’s logo, name, address and contact information such as phone or fax number, email address and company website URL.
+A business letterhead is a header at the top of a company letter.
+The letterhead usually includes a business’s logo, name, address, and contact information such as phone or fax number, email address, and company website URL.

 What is the purpose of a letterhead?